kundiman retreat

 CRAFT CLASSES & mentorship meetings

 A nationally renowned AAPI writer facilitates each craft class.
-Fellows are assigned a home group for the duration of the retreat, and each home group takes one craft class with each faculty member in their genre.
+Fellows are assigned a home group for the duration of the Retreat, and each home group takes one craft class with each faculty member in their genre.
 Craft classes will not exceed six students.
 The Kundiman Retreat is generative in nature and so craft classes are focused on new work that is written at the Retreat.
 Craft classes include a craft talk, readings and prompts / exercises to generate this new work.
 Poetry and fiction Fellows will receive 25-minute mentorship meetings where they can speak with a faculty member about craft, career, and the writing life.
 Our hope is that Fellows are able to forge a deeper relationship to their artistic process and are able to encounter their work with renewed focus and energy.

 LOCATION